sofia-huang/DATA441/project4/project4.md

 Then, I plotted the predictions with the true function and here is the result.
 <img src="project4plots/download.png" width="700" height="400" />

-The Generalized Additive Model performed better than the Nadaraya-Watson regressor when using the same data.
-However, the difference in MSE is less than 0.02 and both were low and performed well.
+The Generalized Additive Model slightly outperformed the Nadaraya-Watson regressor when using the same data.
+However, the difference in MSE is less than 0.02.
+Both models had low MSEs and as seen in the plots, were able to predict the noisy cosine function well.